pc2/hpcc_fpga_eval/README.md

 The raw data in the CSV files was used to calculate the average power in Watts.
 The STREAM benchmark on CPU was compiled with the Makefile located in `STREAM CPU`.
-Power measurement where done during execution using turbostat.
+Power measurement where done during execution using PCM Power.